At least one person is anticipating my final post on Mystery Mansion, so let me share what has me stuck.

 Far too many games involve “puzzles” whose solution is “Oh, you didn’t notice you could ‘x minefield’ or ‘search countryside’ because these were built into room descriptions”.
 I was brought up to believe that the computer was your eyes and hands.
 Thus if the dial is set to 8, you get told this, without having to say ‘x dial’ every time.

 4. The room descriptions are oddly minimalist, even moreso than normal for the era.

 There is an old man sitting here wearing a pearl necklace.

 In his arms is a water bottle.

 The entire effect I’d describe as “surreal gonzo”, slapping together ideas without pattern or reason.
-It’s the stereotype for all games from the area, but while it fits this game I’m not sure if it’s a fair characterization in general; even the wildly out-of-place robot in Zork was in a technological section of 3 rooms rather than dumped in the middle of the map.
+It’s the stereotype for all games from the era, but while it fits this game I’m not sure if it’s a fair characterization in general; even the wildly out-of-place robot in Zork was in a technological section of 3 rooms rather than dumped in the middle of the map.

 I’m not done with Mystery Mansion, but I’m in dire need of hints on a few things so I’ve emailed Bob Sorem and James Garnett (authors of the two ports I’ve been using) to see if either can help.
 If that fails I’ve done enough on my own (including source diving) to wrap things up.

 In the meantime, I wanted to try the next game on my list: what appears to be the first adventure game in a language other than English.